How to Assess Damages in a Personal Injury Case

-You might be able to claim compensation from their insurance company.
+You are entitled to fair compensation from their insurance company.

-This is a common case that often involves occupation injuries or car accidents and some people can claim thousands in compensation.
+This is a common case that often involves occupational injuries or car accidents, and some people can claim thousands in compensation.

 However, if you have experience in such a case, how do you work out how much you’re owed?

-They will use a dedicated formula to work out the damages and what is owed to you.
+They will use a dedicated formula to work out the personal injury damages and what the at-fault party owes for your losses.

-In this article, we will explore how damages in personal injury cases are assessed.
-So you know exactly how it works if you’re thinking about filing a claim.
+In this article, we will explore how damages are assessed so you know exactly how it works if you’re thinking about filing a personal injury claim.

 The (Not So) Secret Formula Used By Lawyers